 Substantially all of the Coal Mining segment's profits are derived from long-term mining contracts.
-These new rules may raise the cost of fossil fuel generated energy, making coal-fired power plants less competitive, and/or result in early closure which could have an adverse impact on demand for coal and ultimately result in the early closure of the mines servicing these plants, including closure of the Company's coal mines.
-Any such closure of the Company's mines could have a material adverse effect on the Company's business, financial condition and results of operations.
+These new rules may raise the cost of fossil fuel generated energy, making coal-fired power plants less competitive, and/or result in early closure of the coal-fired EGUs operated by the Company's customers which could have an adverse impact on demand for coal and ultimately result in the early closure of the mines servicing these plants, including closure of the Company's coal mines.
+Any such The Company cannot predict the full impact of the MATS and GHG rules on the operations of the coal-fired EGUs operated by its customers and any early closure of the Company's mines could have a material adverse effect on the Company's business, financial condition and results of operations.

 The EPA promulgated a regional haze program designed to protect and to improve visibility at and around Class I Areas, which are generally National Parks, National Wilderness Areas and International Parks.
 State implementation of the EPA's Regional Haze Rule could require Coyote Creek's customers to incur significant new costs at the Coyote Station power plant, which could result in the premature closure of the power plant and the Coyote Creek mine.
 The North Dakota Department of Environmental Quality ("NDDEQ") finalized its state implementation plan and submitted it to the EPA for approval in August 2022.
 The NDDEQ determined that visibility progress was being made and did not require significant emissions controls at Coyote Station power plant.
 Notwithstanding NDDEQ's determination, the EPA may require additional costly emission controls and it may not be economically feasible for Coyote Creek's customers to invest in such equipment, which could result in early retirement of Coyote Station and the Coyote Creek mine.
 In July 2024, the EPA issued a proposed partial denial of the state implementation plan.
-The Company plans to submit comments to the EPA on the proposed partial denial.
+The Company plans to submit submitted comments to the EPA on the proposed partial denial denial during the third quarter of 2024.